Travel safely with Welcome Pickups

-Unfortunately, Oslo taxi prices are a bit high in this Norwegian capital.
-Fortunately, they are regulated by the local government.
+Admittedly, Oslo’s taxi prices are a bit high but fortunately, fares are regulated by the local government in the Norwegian capital.

 All taxis in Oslo use taximeters.
-The taximetre starts at 30 NOK if you hail a taxi from the street, or 50 NOK if you book one by phone or online.
-After this you pay about 20 NOK per kilometre, and 7 NOK per minute.
+The taximeter starts at 30 NOK if you hail a taxi from the street, or 50 NOK if you book one by phone or online.
+After this, you pay about 20 NOK per kilometre, and 7 NOK per minute.
 The base fare is about 80 NOK during the day, and 160 NOK at night.

-Oslo Taxis accept major credit cards.
-In some taxis, the driver will ask you to swipe your card at the beginning of the journey, to check whether or not it is valid.
-The card is then swiped again when you arrive, for payment.
-For tips, you can round up to the nearest figure.
+Oslo taxis accept major credit and debit cards.
+In some cases, your Olso taxi driver will ask you to swipe your card at the beginning of the journey, to check whether or not it is active.
+The card is then swiped again when you arrive at your destination, this time, for payment.
+If you’d like to tip your Oslo taxi driver, you can round up the fare.

 Read all reviews

 Taxis are usually available around the clock.
 You can wave at the driver, walk to the closest taxi stop or even call a local company and book in advance.
 Taxis can be stopped anywhere, but there are also taxi stands, marked “taxi” or “drosje”.
 They don’t have specific colours, and are recognisable by the white signs on the roof, which are lit when the driver is available.

 Oslo taxis can typically be seen outside major city landmarks, in popular districts or five-star hotels.
 It is highly recommended to ask the price before hopping on the taxi.
 Drivers are usually polite and keep their vehicles very clean.